 Ed ended up sharing the Nolo Press name with a former co-worker at Legal Services, Ralph Warner.
 Between the two (now separate) Nolo Press businesses, there are over 50 subjects covered for the “do your own law” consumer.
 All those who can’t or don’t want to pay the expense of an attorney can now go down to the local bookstore or library and get step-by-step instructions from an inexpensive book.

 It’s not a simple operation.
 The laws are constantly changing, so the books must be updated often.
 Ed’s California divorce book is updated every January and July, when most legislative changes go into effect.
 His Texas divorce book needs updating much less frequently because the Texas legislature only meets every other year.
+(As of October 1, 2019, the Texas book is no longer available).
 Ed has also created software that calculates child and/or spousal support, which requires annual revisions to stay up-to-date.
 Although he started with do-your-own-divorce books for California, Ed also wrote Make Any Divorce Better for a national audience.

 There are more than 1,000,000 copies of Ed’s books in print.
 If you figure it very conservatively (considering that library copies have multiple users) as 850,000 divorces with a bare minimum attorney fee of $1,500 each, he has saved the public at least $1.2 billion in legal fees!

 Ed considers the money saved to be secondary.
 More important is that his work allows people to take charge of their own affairs, keep a simple case simple, and allows a couple to get through their divorce with their lives intact.
 He has made this his life’s work, and is moving forward with new products and services, as described on his web-site, www.nolotech.com.